is-leeroy-jenkins/Mathy/README.md

 ## 🧠 Overview

-**Mathy** is a library of clustering algorithms, preprocessing tools, and classification/regression models with custom wrappers, error handling, and diagnostic tools for machine-learning workflows.
+**Mathy** is a library of clustering algorithms, preprocessing tools, and classification/regression models and diagnostic tools for machine-learning workflows in the federal finance domain.
 Mathy targets professionals in data science and analytics who require reusable, robust, and interpretable tools for building intelligent models—especially within government and research domains.

 ## 🧰 Core Modules